harness/developer-hub/docs/chaos-engineering/get-started/onboarding/guided-onboarding.md

 ## Steps to discover services, create network maps, and execute chaos experiments

-1. Navigate to **Chaos** module and click **Overview** to find the onboarding option.
+1. Navigate to the **Chaos** module and select **Overview** to find the onboarding option.

     ![](./static/guided/select-cluster-0.png)

 ### Choose between automatic and customizable experiment creation

-2. In this topic, you will create network maps and execute chaos experiments, so select **No, I will choose**.
+2. Select **No, I will choose** as you will create network maps and execute chaos experiments in this step.

     ![](./static/guided/select-1.png)

 ### Select an environment

-3. As the first step, select an environment from a list of environments and click **Next**.
+3. Select an environment from a list of environments and click **Next**.
+It may take a while to set up the environment.

     ![](./static/guided/select-env-2.png)

 ### Select an infrastructure

-4. It may take a while to set up the environment.
-In the second step, select an infrastructure from the list of infrastructure and click **Next**.
+4. Select an infrastructure from the list of infrastructure and select **Next**.

     ![](./static/guided/select-infra-3.png)